The Confusion of Christianity

 Those opposed to Christianity point to a hypocrisy in the choices Christians make and what ideals they claim to have.

-What’s fact and fiction about Christians?
-Read on to learn for yourself what a Christian is and isn’t.
+What’s fact and fiction?
+Read on to learn for yourself.

-First, let’s discuss what a Christian isn’t, and that may form a better picture of what a Christian is.
+First, let’s discuss what a Christian isn’t, and that may form a better picture of what it is.